Free UK delivery - Free shipping for all orders worldwide over £250

-Somewhere back in late October or early November, out of the blue, I suddenly announced to a few friends gathered around the kitchen table my intention to photograph the 2017 Tour de France.
+Somewhere back in late October or early November, out of the blue, I suddenly announced to a few friends gathered around the kitchen table I was going to be shooting the Tour de France.

 It was as much a surprise to me as it was to them.
 They reacted with enthusiasm and excitement while I just sat and wondered where the hell did that came from?
 It made perfect sense, of course, a passion for cycling, a love of photography etc. But, even so, the pronouncement of intent took me by surprise.

 In one way or another preparations have been going on ever since.
 December was all about strategy, routes, and maps.
 January was taken up with practicalities around transportation and route planning.
 February was financing, while March and April revolved around logistics and freeing up the time and resources needed just to reach the starting line.
 Into May, and getting down to the details, batteries, spare batteries, battery chargers, memory cards, tyres, spares, the weather, will it be hot?
 Cold?
 Both?
 Hotels, campsites?
 Costs, mileages, distances, tolls, insurance for this and insurance for that, you name it.

 It started simply enough.
 Fly out to a cheap destination somewhere in Southern France.
 Hire a car, check out the route, and shoot.
 That'll work, that's what I should have done, start small, this year a week, next year two.
 Learn as I go.
 Only, the whole enterprise seems to have developed a life of its own.
 I'm now just a passenger on this road, locked into the process as much as any rider looking to ride the Tour.